-Meet the kind ghost Moberg at Fjelldalen's Castle (Swe), External link, opens in new window. the Danish admiral Peder Tordenskiold at Sperlingholm's castle and the wraith in Årnaböke.
+Meet the kind ghost Moberg at Fjelldalen's Castle, the Danish admiral Peder Tordenskiold at Sperlingholm's castle and the wraith in Årnaböke.

-Moberg the friendly ghost lives at Fjelldalen Castle (Swe).
-External link, opens in new window.
+Moberg the friendly ghost lives at Fjelldalen Castle.
 Spectre Moberg is in the habit of rearranging the old trunks in the attic, but he is not averse to wandering around the rest of the castle.
 One is never left in doubt as to whether it is the ghostly Moberg one hears, as he makes a very particular sound.
 Moberg had a wooden leg, you see!

 In his cups after a harvest festival held at the castle, Moberg fell asleep on the old railway line that passed just outside the grounds.
 Moberg survived this misadventure, but his leg did not.
 The old landowner allowed Moberg to remain on the estate, helping with simple chores.